Filtering the Spot Database Display

 Clearing Spot Database Filters

-To clear the General filters, click the button labeled X to the immediate right of the Filter panel's textbox.
-When the these filters are cleared, Spot Database Display will show all unhidden Spot Database Entries that conform to the four Context filters: Band, Mode, Continent, and Origin filters.
+To clear the General filters, click the Filter panel's X button.
+When the these filters are cleared, Spot Database Display will show all unhidden Spot Database Entries that conform to the seven Context filters: Band, Mode, Continent, Origin, Age, LoTW, and eQSL-AG filters.

-To clear the General, Context, and SQL filters so that the Spot Database Display will show all Spot Database Entries, depress the CTRL key while clicking the button labeled X to the immediate right of the Filter panel's textbox; the Filter panel caption will be set to
+To clear the General, Context, and SQL filters so that the Spot Database Display will show all Spot Database Entries, depress the CTRL key while clicking the the Filter panel's X button; the Filter panel caption will be set to

 Filter: None